ar-visions/silver/README.md

 development in progress, with documentation to be added/changed

 # **import** keyword
-it starts with **import**.  import allows you to build from repositories in any language.  that makes **silver** a first class build system.  it's in-module so you only need 1 source-file for a production app.  its made to import anything, including images.  silver is project aware, and designed to get things done with less tokens, and less resources.  it's also a watcher, so changes to source are built immediately.  it makes very little sense not to keep C99 headers in memory and recompile with updates.  its the language target for the Orbiter IDE (in development)
+it starts with **import**.  import allows you to build from repositories in any language.  that makes **silver** a first class build system.  it's in-module so you only need 1 source-file for a production app.  its made to import any resource.  silver is project aware, and designed to get things done with less tokens, and less resources.  it's also a watcher, so changes to source are built immediately.  it makes very little sense not to keep C99 headers in memory and recompile with updates.  its the language target for the Orbiter IDE (in development)

 built on an object model in C called A-type.